 To import Certificates into M-RETS, the M-RETS Account Holder must arrange for the transfer of Certificates from the counterparty privately.
 In general, as with all transfers, the party in possession of the Certificates must initiate the transfer.
 Therefore, the transferor will notify their system administrator of the desire to export Certificate from their system into M-RETS, along with the information about the transferee, such as name and M-RETS account number.
-The administrator of the transferor's tracking system will then communicate with the M-RETS Administrator of the Certificate pending Certificate conversion.
+The administrator of the Certificate pending Certificate conversion.
+The M-RETS Administrator of the Certificate pending Certificate conversion.
 The M-RETS Administrator will then notify the M-RETS Account Holder of the transfer, and ask them to accept or reject the transfer.
-If the Account Holder accepts the transfer, the conversion of Certificates will ensue.
+If the Account Holder accepts the transfer, the conversion of Certificate will ensue.
 Such a conversion will involve the export of the Certificate from the exporting system, and the issuance of a new Certificate by M-RETS.
 The converted Certificate will designate the system of origin and M-RETS will maintain a record of the serial number that was assigned in the exporting system.
 Through a coding system of origin.